▶ Archives COVID-19 Collection Project

 If the book is able to be requested, you will see a prompt to request it.
 After requesting, your book will arrive at the Jennie King Mellon Library in 2-5 business days, and you will receive an e-mail notification when it is available for pick-up.

-The JKM Library has access to a large collection of eBooks that can be searched through individual collections or via the Discovery database.
+The JKM Library has access to a large collection of eBooks that can be searched through the eBooks tab on the homepage, individual collections or via the Discovery database.

-Titles can be downloaded or read within the database.
+Some titles can be downloaded and all can be read within the database.